mliakos/my-blog-netlify/content/posts/how-to-secure-multi-threaded-electron-applications-with-bytenode.md

 ## The procedure at a glance

 * Initialize a react-electron-boilerplate app.
+* Make necessary changes to webpack and electron configuration.
 * Write our code.
 * Download and install Bytenode.
 * Configure webpack entries for multiple processes/threads (production only).